List of communist monuments in Ukraine: Pulling down of monuments

 The removal or destruction of Lenin monuments and statues gained particular momentum during the Euromaidan movement in the beginning of 2014.
-Under the motto "Ленінопад" (Leninopad, translated into English as "Leninfall"), activists pulled down a dozen monuments in the Kyiv region, Zhytomyr, Khmelnitsky, and elsewhere, or damaged them.
+Under the motto "Ленінопад" (Leninopad, translated into English as "Leninfall"), activists pulled down a dozen monuments in the Kyiv region, Zhytomyr, Khmelnytskyi, and elsewhere, or damaged them.
 In other cities and towns, monuments were removed by organised heavy equipment and transported to scrapyards or dumps.

 By February 25, 2014, an estimate ran of over 90 statues and monuments being pulled down, removed or relocated.
 Since February 2014 and mid-April 2015, more than 500 statues of Lenin were dismantled in Ukraine, and nearly 1,700 were still standing.